 Mark D. Nelson (Ph.D., University of Alabama).
 Professor and Dean, College of Communication & Information Sciences.
 His research interests included instructional communication, leadership, interpersonal competence, and diversity.

 Caroline S. Parsons (Ph.D., University of Alabama).
-Instructor.
+Assistant Professor.
 Her research interests are interpersonal and organizational communication and instructional communication as it relates to student development.

 Joshua R. Pederson (Ph.D., University of Iowa).
 Assistant Professor.
 His research interests mostly involve topics of conflict, relational transgression and repair, and social support.